What do you need to know about Chinese Medicine?

 Traditional Chinese Medicine (TCM) literature states that finding a balance between the body’s needs and the different qualities of food and medicine is key to optimal health.
 Food and medicine are viewed as having deliberate and distinct effects on the body and organ systems - ranging from warming, cooling, moistening, or drying, to name a few.
 According to Chinese Medicine, food and beverage choices should be made to balance your body’s specific state and constitution.
 Tea can be seen as a Chinese medicine.

 Low oxidation teas, or green teas, (such as a green tea or lightly oxidized oolongs) have a cooling character, therefore they are more fitting for warm body types (often signified by inflammation).
 They are also abundant in vitamins and minerals due to minimal processing but note that the higher level of unprocessed phytochemicals may cause digestive irritation in those with a sensitive stomach.

 Highly oxidized oolongs and roasted teas have the highest concentration of digestible polyphenols and support fat metabolism in the body.
-They are not particularly warming or cooling, therefore are a neutral choice that may suit the most people.
+They are not particularly warming or cooling, therefore they are a neutral choice that may suit most people.